 |April 2020||Other Incidents|

 (Coronavirus issues) On April 1, 2020, the NSW implemented Australia Government's ban on foreign-registered cruise ships and required all vessels currently in Australian territorial waters to leave promptly.
-The decision also affected all liners managed by Carnival Australia (Carnival Cruise Line, Princess Cruises) and P&O Australia.
+The decision also affected all liners managed by Carnival Australia (CCL-Carnival Cruise Line, Princess Cruises) and P&O Australia.
 All ships were officially banned from any Australian port until the country's Coronavirus-related travel alert is cancelled.
 All RCCL-owned ships (RCI-Royal Caribbean International and Celebrity Cruises) departed Australia on April 4.

 First departed Australia 5x Carnival Corporation-owned ships - Pacific Explorer, Pacific Aria, Pacific Dawn, Sea Princess, Sun Princess.
 Carnival contacted the governments of The Philippines and Indonesia to allow docking and crew debarkation (repatriation of their citizens).
 For the remaining staff-crew Carnival chartered flights to their home countries.

 On April 7, Carnival Australia announced its plans for Carnival Splendor and Carnival Spirit, after receiving approval for technical port stops (for refuelling-provisioning) and exchanging staff-crew.
-Both vessels are scheduled to leave Australia's territorial waters on April 12.
-Carnival Spirit will carry Filipino crew and will disembark them first in Manila (Philippines), then in Cebu and Davao.
-Carnival also arranged charter flights to Manila to transport staff-crew (previously flown to Manila from other Carnival ships and currently in hotels) and planned Carnival Spirit to pick them up and transport them to their home countries.
+Both vessels were scheduled to leave Australia's territorial waters on April 12.
+Carnival Spirit carried Filipino crew and disembarked them first in Manila, then in Cebu and Davao.
+Carnival also arranged charter flights to Manila to transport staff-crew (previously flown to Manila from other Carnival ships and accommodated in hotels) and planned Carnival Spirit to pick them up and transport them to their home countries.

 The plan for Carnival Splendor was to embark all staff-crew who can't return home (due to flight restrictions) plus Carnival Spirit's all Indonesian crew.
-Then Splendor heads to Indonesia (Bali and Jakarta) to disembark all Indonesians.
+Then Splendor headed to Indonesia (Bali and Jakarta) to disembark all Indonesians.
 Carnival also arranged charter flights from Bali and Jakarta to repatriate all Europen and North American nationals.
-Indian citizens (from all P&O Australia and Carnival Australia-managed ships) was repatriated via charter flights from Indonesia and The Philippines.
+Indian citizens (from all P&O Australia and Carnival Australia-managed ships) were repatriated via charter flights from Indonesia and The Philippines.